harishmuh/Global_Mortality_Indonesia/README.md

+![1990 to 1999](https://github.com/harishmuh/Global_Mortality_Indonesia/blob/main/fig4.global_mortality_cause_1990_1999.PNG)

 **Indonesia's Mortality Causes from 1990 to 1999**

-![1990 to 1999](https://github.com/harishmuh/Global_Mortality_Indonesia/blob/main/fig4.global_mortality_cause_1990_1999.PNG)
-* 1990-1999: Heart diseases remained the leading cause of mortality, followed by tuberculosis and cancers.
+* Heart diseases remained the leading cause of mortality, followed by tuberculosis and cancers.

+![2000 to 2009](https://github.com/harishmuh/Global_Mortality_Indonesia/blob/main/fig4.indo_mortality_cause_2000_2009.PNG)

 **Indonesia's Mortality Causes from 2000 to 2009**

-![2000 to 2009](https://github.com/harishmuh/Global_Mortality_Indonesia/blob/main/fig4.indo_mortality_cause_2000_2009.PNG)
-* 2000-2009: Heart diseases continued to dominate, followed by cancers and tuberculosis.
+* Heart diseases continued to dominate, followed by cancers and tuberculosis.

+![2010 to 2019](https://github.com/harishmuh/Global_Mortality_Indonesia/blob/main/fig5.indo_mortality_cause_2010_2019.PNG)

 **Indonesia's Mortality Causes from 2010 to 2019**

-![2010 to 2019](https://github.com/harishmuh/Global_Mortality_Indonesia/blob/main/fig5.indo_mortality_cause_2010_2019.PNG)
-* 2010-2019: While heart diseases and cancers remained prevalent, tuberculosis mortality rates declined, however diabetes and chronic lung conditions are rising to the top 5
+* While heart diseases and cancers remained prevalent, tuberculosis mortality rates declined, however diabetes and chronic lung conditions are rising to the top 5

-**Overall Indonesia's Mortality causes within 30 years of data**

 ![30 years Indonesia](https://github.com/harishmuh/Global_Mortality_Indonesia/blob/main/fig6.indo_mortality_cause_all_30_years.PNG)

+**Comparison of Global Mortality Causes and Indonesia's Mortality Causes within 30 years of data**
 * While in global situation, Non-communicable (non infectious) diseases is dominating the trend rather than infectious diseases.
 * In contrast, Indonesia's 30-year mortality profile differs from the global pattern, with significant contributions from communicable diseases alongside non-communicable diseases.
 While non-communicable diseases like cardiovascular diseases and cancers are present, communicable diseases such as tuberculosis and diarrheal diseases play a more significant role in Indonesia.